Sooner or later, you will face a poorly defined job role.

 Role conflict, role clarity, and role ambiguity are predictors of team performance you can measure in large organizations.
 The problem is – it takes ages to implement corrective action and a small business needs quick action that brings results.

-Ready to take action and improve role clarity on your team in the nick of time?
+Ready to take action and improve role clarity on your team in a nick of time?

-Listen to the Virtual Frontier podcast to learn more about creating clear team roles:
+Listen to the Virtual Frontier podcast to learn more about creating well-defined team roles:

 Learn more about virtual team management:

 - Team Leader Role Description: Qualities of Exceptional Team Leaders

 - Do You Need to Follow the “5 Roles In a Team” Rule by the Book?